Recurrent Neural Networks with Linear Structures for Electricity Price Forecasting: Summary and Conclusion

 These results align with the findings from \cite{lago2021forecasting} and \cite{amor2024bridging} that support the outperformance of deep learning models over statistical models for electricity price forecasting.
 Our findings also align with a lot of research which developed hybrid or combined models (e.g., \cite{ben2018forecasting}, \cite{zhang2020adaptive}, etc.), who demonstrated that combining linear and non-linear models improves forecasting accuracy compared to both single components.
 Another advantage of such hybrid model types is discussed by \cite{rondon2025advancements} in the context of energy consumption forecasting.

+Morover, since probabilistic forecasting is important in decision-making related to electricity trading and system operations, the proposed model architecture is be extended to probabilistic forecasting (\cite{ziel2018probabilistic} and \cite{nowotarski2018recent}).

 Our methodology can be further developed in future research.
-First, investigating more advanced state-space models, such as the Mamba model \cite{gu2024mamba}, as this model allows more expressive and adaptive (dynamic) temporal dependencies.
-Secondly, rather than employing a linear summing of the component forecasts in the neural network output layer, the model could dynamically and adaptively ascertain the contribution of each branch, identify the most effective components based on forecast accuracy, and assign appropriate weights (\cite{xu2024novel} and \cite{palou2025novel}).
-Finally, since probabilistic forecasting is important in decision-making related to electricity trading and system operations, the proposed model architecture may be extended to probabilistic forecasting (\cite{ziel2018probabilistic} and \cite{nowotarski2018recent}).
+First, by conducting counterfactual "what-if" analyses by perturbing selected primary economic inputs (such as gas prices) and then examining their effects on linear and nonlinear functions.
+The knowledge gained from such experiments can be used to deepen understanding of the model’s inner workings and to improve its interpretability under more complex market conditions.
+Second, investigating more advanced state-space models, such as the Mamba model \cite{gu2024mamba}, as this model allows more expressive and adaptive (dynamic) temporal dependencies.
+Third, rather than employing a linear summing of the component forecasts in the neural network output layer, the model could dynamically and adaptively ascertain the contribution of each branch, identify the most effective components based on forecast accuracy, and assign appropriate weights (\cite{xu2024novel} and \cite{palou2025novel}).
+Finally, our methodology could be further tested on other electricity markets with different characteristics (e.g., markets with high renewable penetration or different regulatory frameworks) to assess its generalisability and robustness across diverse market conditions.